briandrum/codes.forchagrin.com/_chapters/chapter-509-disorderly-conduct-and-peace-disturbance.md

 6. _(f)_ As used in this section:

-    1. _(1)_ “Emergency medical services person” is the singular of “emergency medical services personnel” as defined in Ohio R.C.
+    1. _(1)_ "Emergency medical services person" is the singular of "emergency medical services personnel" as defined in Ohio R.C.
 2133.21.

-    2. _(2)_ “Emergency facility person” is the singular of “emergency facility personnel” as defined in Ohio R.C.
+    2. _(2)_ "Emergency facility person" is the singular of "emergency facility personnel" as defined in Ohio R.C.
 2909.04.

-    3. _(3)_ “Emergency facility” has the same meaning as in Ohio R.C.
+    3. _(3)_ "Emergency facility" has the same meaning as in Ohio R.C.
 2909.04.

-    4. _(4)_ “Committed in the vicinity of a school” has the same meaning as in Ohio R.C.
+    4. _(4)_ "Committed in the vicinity of a school" has the same meaning as in Ohio R.C.
 2925.01.
     (ORC 2917.11)